yllvar/FXCM_ML/README.md

    - The trained DNN model and the parameters used for standardization are saved for future use.

 8. **Implementation**:
-   - The trained model and parameters are loaded for implementation in a trading environment, either Oanda or FXCM.
+   - The trained model and parameters are loaded for implementation in a trading environment.
    - A class (`DNNTrader`) is defined to handle the trading strategy, with platform-specific methods for interacting with the API.
    - The `DNNTrader` class implements methods for retrieving historical data, defining trading strategies, executing trades, and reporting trade results.